 This is a retrospective, not of the last week, but of the last month.

-Here’s a summary of the books I’ve read during the month:
+I’ve read the following books during the month:

 - The Supreme Art of Dialogue: Structures of Meaning by Anthony Blake.